 Trick-or-Treat Scavenger Hunt at Sister Cities Park

-Parkway Pals wraps up for the season with a free Halloween party including a scavenger hunt, free pumpkin painting, spooky story time with the Free Library of Philadelphia and a magic show.
+Parkway Pals wraps up for the season with a free Halloween party including a scavenger hunt, spooky story time with the Free Library of Philadelphia, and live entertainment.

 The Great Pumpkin Carve